The Department of Recreation and Leisure Studies is a division of the Faculty of Health

 The coursework option allows students to address a wide range of practical issues related to leisure, recreation, well-being and quality of life in a flexible, interdisciplinary, course-based curriculum.

-The application deadline is officially February 1, but applications continue to be accepted and reviewed until June.
+- February 1, but applications continue to be accepted and reviewed until June.

 The MA Recreation and Leisure Studies coursework degree program examines: